 Full video: https://www.youtube.com/watch?v=llQ7V9Jv5a0

-Any oil is a processed food, squeezed out of a high-fat whole-food (avocado, nuts, olives, soy beans) or the high-fat part of a whole food (rice bran, etc).
+Any oil is a processed food, squeezed out of a high-fat whole-food (avocado, nuts, olives, soy beans, canola seeds, etc…) or from the high-fat part of a whole food (rice bran, etc).
 Of all processed foods, oil (and other pure or extracted fats) are of particularly major concern.
 Oil is not only empty calories (no nutrition) and high in calories (contributing to overweight, obesity and metabolic disease), but the main concern it is that all oils and extracted fats are pro-actively harmful in the human body in many ways.

 All oil?
 Yes.
 Even olive, coconut, canola or <you name it> oil?
 Yes.
+Even the extra virgin organic stuff?
+Yes.
 Even just “a little bit”?
 Yes.
 Are you sure?
 Yes, absolutely, this has been known to genuine science for decades.

 How is oil harmful?
 Besides turning potentially healthy plant-based dishes into an undesirably high-fat meal, all oils cause inflammation in the arteries.
 Oil leads to stiff arteries (arteries are supposed to dilate nicely when needed).
 The build-up of plaque gradually clogs arteries and blood vessels.
 This process actually starts in the womb of mothers eating a high-fat, oil-and-animal-containing diet.
 By age 10 many kids in modern societies show early signs of cardiovascular disease.